programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 #### Length

-You can determine the number of characters in a string using len.
+You can determine the number of characters in a string using `len`.
 Note that the blank space counts as a separate character.

 ``` python